-- Application form and \$30 nonrefundable application fee - High school or high school equivalency transcripts (GED, HiSET, or TASC) - College or university transcripts (if applicable) - Evidence of immunization records (Measles, Mumps, and Rubella vaccinations), if born after December 31, 1956 - Current ACT scores or completion of COMPASS or ACCUPLACER test for course placement.
+- Application form and \$30 nonrefundable application fee - High school or high school equivalency transcripts (GED, HiSET, or TASC) - College or university transcripts (if applicable) - Evidence of immunization records (Measles and Rubella vaccinations), if born after December 31, 1956 - Current ACT scores or completion of ACCUPLACER test for course placement.

-There are additional requirements for students interested in pursuing an associate degree in Nursing.
-See page 19.
+There are additional requirements for students interested in pursuing degrees in Nursing, Equine Studies, and Heavy Equipment Operations.